Large deviations for configurations generated by Gibbs distributions with energy functionals consisting of singular interaction and weakly confining potentials: Proof of Theorem

 We next state a representation for the quantity on the right-hand side of \eqref{eq-split}.
-To avoid confusion with the original distibutions and random variables, we use an overbar (e.g., $\bar{L}_{n}$) for quantities that will appear in the representation, and refer to them as \textquotedblleft controlled\textquotedblright\ versions.
+To avoid confusion with the original distributions and random variables, we use an overbar (e.g., $\bar{L}_{n}$) for quantities that will appear in the representation, and refer to them as \textquotedblleft controlled\textquotedblright\ versions.
+Given a probability measure $\bar{P}^{n}\in {\mathcal{P}}(\mathbb{R}^{dn})$, we can factor it into conditional distributions in the following manner: